Kurta97/planetarium-api-service/README.md

 ## Features

+- Only authenticated users can create reservations and add tickets and view API info
+- Anonymous users can do only 10 requests per minute.
+- Authenticated users can do 30 requests per minute.
 - Create a show theme
 - View a show theme list and detail
 - Edit a show theme